jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-020-field-ownership-display-strategy.md

 ### The Field Ownership Feature

 ADR-005 established that we track field-level ownership from Kubernetes Server-Side Apply (SSA) managedFields and expose it to users via a `field_ownership` state attribute.
-This feature took hundreds of hours to build and provides critical visibility into which controller manages which fields.
+This feature was difficult to build and provides visibility into which controller manages which fields.

 **User Value:**
 - See ownership transitions in Terraform plan diffs (e.g., "kubectl-patch" → "k8sconnect")